theo-armour/agenda/1-notes.md

 ???

+Wipes and cane tip

 Use those arms and hands at night to testiculate for fun and get some exercise and move those bones

 4 5 t